jairosanchezb94/todo-list/README.md

 # Todo List

-Esta es mi app realizada en React con JavaScript y TypeScript, diseñada en CSS.
+This is my app made in React with JavaScript and TypeScript, designed in CSS.

-Gracias a https://expo.dev/tools se combarte en una app.
+Thanks to https://expo.dev/tools it can be combarte in an app.

-Como podréis ver en las siguiente simagenes:
+As you can see in the following pictures:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/32551746/144709567-e3fefea8-18be-41d0-b8dc-e29011a9040a.jpg" width="250"/>